Is investing in a designer countertop for your kitchen really worth it?

 Granite is durable and can be beautiful.
-However, if you really want to add a touch of glamour to your kitchen, your material of choice is going to be marble.
-Marble resonates with luxuriousness and for the most part, marble is durable.
+However, if you want to add a touch of glamour to your kitchen, your material of choice will be marble.
+Marble resonates with luxuriousness, and for the most part, marble is durable.
 However, marble does have some drawbacks.

 Unlike other stone countertops, marble can absorb stains and is a relatively soft stone.
-This means that marble needs resealing every 2-years and is prone to chips and scratches.
+This means that marble needs resealing every two years and is prone to chips and scratches.

 Quartz Countertop Pros and Cons

 Like marble, quartz is a phenomenally beautiful material to incorporate into a kitchen.
 Quartz is also almost as indestructible as granite.
 As a stone, quartz isn’t porous.
-This prevents staining and unlike marble, quartz does not need to be periodically resealed.
+This prevents staining; unlike marble, quartz does not need to be periodically resealed.

 Sadly, there are still some negatives to think about when choosing a quartz countertop.